The Return of Mr. Bean: Act 2: The Restaurant

 Bean goes to a fancy restaurant to celebrate his birthday.
 While making his choice and leaving the money for the food on a plate, he writes out a birthday card to himself, feigning surprise upon opening and reading it.
-When the maitre d' (John Junkin) returns, Bean orders what he thinks will be a regular steak, and as he waits for his food, he takes a moment to sample some of the house wine before using the glasses on his table to chime out "Happy Birthday to Me".
-When the waiter (Roger Lloyd-Pack) arrives with his meal, Bean pays him for the meal, making him think he is being given a generous tip.
-Upon being left to eat his meal, Bean realizes that he ordered a steak tartare, whereupon he becomes disgusted by the meal upon tasting a bit of it and being forced to swallow the first bite so as to avoid upsetting the restaurant staff.
-Seeking to avoid eating the rest of it, Bean cuts it up and sticks bits of the meal in random places on his table.
-First, he hides some of it in an ashtray then a tiny flower vase, before hollowing out a portion of the bread roll on his table and using the hollow to hide more of the meal, before sliding some under a small plate, and another portion within the base of a sugar bowl.
+When the maître d' returns, Bean orders what he thinks will be a regular steak, and as he waits for his food, he takes a moment to sample some of the house wine before using the glasses on his table to chime out "Happy Birthday to Me".
+When the waiter arrives with his meal, Bean pays him for the meal, making him think he is being given a generous tip.
+Upon being left to eat his meal, Bean realises that he ordered a steak tartare, and becomes disgusted upon tasting it and being forced to swallow the first bite to avoid upsetting the restaurant staff.
+Seeking to avoid eating the rest of it, Bean cuts it up and sticks bits of the meal in an ashtray, in a tiny flower vase, in a hollowed out bread roll, under a small plate, and in the base of a sugar bowl.

-Shortly after this, a violinist (Steve McNicholas) walks towards his table and, spotting his card, plays "Happy Birthday" for him, before playing another tune, holding on a note until Bean eats another piece of steak.
-As soon as the violinist turns his back on him, Bean spits it down the man's trousers.
-Spotting that a woman on a neighboring table is distracted by the tunes of the violin, Bean takes her handbag and puts pieces of the steak into it, but while putting it back, he manages to make the waiter trip up over his outstretched leg.
-Using this opportunity to cover up his actions, Bean declares that the accident caused his meal to be spread everywhere he hid it, leading the maitre d' to apologize for the accident and relocate him to another table.
-The waiter soon brings over a new meal on the house, which, to Bean's horror, turns out to be another steak tartare which is slightly larger than the original.
-Bean is now faced with the prospect of eating it, as the waiter, maitre d' and violinist are all watching him.
+Shortly after this, a violinist walks towards his table and, spotting his card, plays "Happy Birthday" for him, before playing another tune, holding a note until Bean eats another piece of steak.
+As soon as the violinist turns his back on him, Bean spits it down the violinist's trousers, and puts some in a distracted woman's handbag.
+The waiter trips up over Bean's outstretched leg.
+Using this opportunity to cover up his actions, Bean declares that the accident caused his meal to be spread everywhere he hid it, leading the maître d' to apologise for the accident and relocate him to another table.
+The waiter soon brings over a new meal on the house, which, to Bean's horror, is another steak tartare, slightly larger than the original.
+Bean is now pressured to eat it all up, as the waiter, maître d' and violinist are all watching him.